 - Any matters involving civil disputes shall be referred to the AIPP’s Dispute Resolution Procedure.

-2.The Complaints Secretary
+2.The Disciplinary Secretary

 - The AIPP Board shall, from time to time, appoint a person to act as the Complaints Secretary.